NoxMoon/home-credit-default-risk/README.md

 ......

 #### Statistics computed by grouping by accounts and months
-The supplementary tables (previous application, bureau records, installment etc) cannot be directly merged to the main table, because clients have vary number of previous loans and different length of credit history.
+The supplementary tables (previous application, bureau records, installment etc) cannot be directly merged to the main table, because clients have various number of previous loans and different length of credit history.
 Thus a lot of statistical features can be computed by first grouping by current application ID and averaging/summing over both different account and records of different months.
 Some statistics I computed includes:
 * mean, sum, max, median, variance ...
 * the above statistic functions calculated on subset of accounts, such as all active accounts, approved/refused applications, the most recent application...
 * time scaled sum/mean (with more recent records weighted more), or regular statistics computed within a certain time window (such as within 3 years).